retroelec/T-HMI-C64/README.md

 While a game is running, the OSD allows you to trigger essential commands:

 - Scroll through "important" keys: Move left to scroll trough a fixed set of keys.
-- Send chosen key: Move down to emulate pressing the chosen key (closes menu automatically).
+- Send chosen key: Move down to emulate pressing the chosen key.
 - Swap ports: Move right to switch joystick ports on the fly.
 - System reset: Move up to perform a hard reset of the emulator (closes menu automatically).